bigfanjs/super-heroes-app/README.md

 ## Missing features
 1. Allow the user to assign each super hero an avatar and a symbol images.
-2. Render a loading dialog box with a progress icon before the DOM is ready.
-3. Making the application responsive.
+2. Making the application responsive.
 I designed the app to be mobile-first and the page layout does not quite fit large screens.